rancher/fleet-docs/versioned_docs/version-0.12/ref-fleet-yaml.md

   repo: https://charts.rancher.io

   # The version of the chart or semver constraint of the chart to find.
 If a
-  # constraint is specified it is evaluated each time git changes.
+  # constraint is specified, it is evaluated each time git changes.
-  #
-  # The version also determines which chart to download from OCI registries.
-  # Note: OCI registries don't support the '+' character, which is supported by
-  # semver.
-When pushing a helm chart with a tag containing the '+' character
-  # helm automatically replaces '+' to '_' before uploading it.
-  #
-  # You should use the version with the '+' in this file, as the '_' character
-  # is not supported by semver and Fleet also replaces '+' to '_' when accessing
-  # the OCI registry.
+  # (See `Helm Options` below for more details)
   version: 0.1.0

   # By default fleet downloads any dependency found in a helm chart.
 Use